 'Is this the best place for me?' - Mbappe openly questions PSG future

-Kylian Mbappe has openly questioned whether Paris Saint-Germain in the right place for him, adding fuel to transfer speculation that should intensify even further after Euro 2020.
+Kylian Mbappe has openly questioned whether Paris Saint-Germain is the right place for him, adding fuel to transfer speculation that should intensify even further after Euro 2020.

 The forward said he feels good at his current home, but has wondered aloud whether another location could prove even more joyous.